 Keeping Your Arteries Young

-Help your arteries age gracefully with a healthy diet and lifestyle.
+Avoid hardening of the arteries and help your arteries age gracefully with a healthy diet and lifestyle.

 It's common to develop significantly stiffer arteries and high blood pressure as we age past our 50s.
 Healthy lifestyle factors may go a long way toward slowing this process.
 A new study published in Hypertension suggests healthy vascular (blood vessel) aging may be possible even in people 70 years and older.